-COVID-19 was first identified in Wuhan, China in December 2019 and it has since become a global pandemic (Ferreira, Kannan, Meidutè-Kavaliauskienė & Vale, 2022).
+COVID-19 was first identified in Wuhan, China in December 2019 and it has since become a global pandemic (Hui et al., 2020; Ferreira et al., 2020).
 As of December 2021, there have been more than 250 million reported COVID-19 cases worldwide.
 As the result of the COVID-19 pandemic, the world has seen more than five million deaths until now; most healthcare systems have faced extraordinary challenges.
-As one of the most important challenges, outbreaks of the SARS-CoV-2 infection in local communities yield a massive increase in demand for limited resources such as intensive care unit (ICU) beds, healthcare personnel, and mechanical ventilators.
-Several governments established widespread closures and stay-at-home orders to intervene in this issue (Govindan, Mina & Alavi, 2020; Mervosh, Lu & Swales, 2020; Ferreira et al., 2022).
-However, the accelerated number of COVID-19 cases forced many hospitals to discharge existing patients earlier to preserve care capacity for COVID-19 patients (Parker, Sawczuk, Ganjkhanloo, Ahmadi & Ghobadi, 2020; Tonna et al., 2020) as part of the guidelines from the Centers for Disease Control and Prevention (CDC, 2020).
-Although these approaches were effective to treat a greater number of COVID-19 patients, they resulted in poor outcomes for non-COVID-19 patients and a substantial financial loss for healthcare systems.
+As one of the most important challenges, outbreaks of the SARS-CoV-2 infection in local communities yield a massive increase in demand for limited resources such as intensive care unit